lordsmh/SSH-Cracker/README.md

 ```

 ## Usage
-To use SSH Cracker, you need to provide a target host, port, username list, password list, and optionally a proxy list.
+To use Uns3cur3SSH, you need to provide a target host, port, username list, password list, and optionally a proxy list.
 Below is an example command to run the script:

 ```sh
 python Uns3cur3SSH.py target_host 22 usernames.txt passwords.txt --proxy-list proxies.txt --max-workers 20 --timeout 10